The Critical Components of an EV Fleet Charging Management Solution

 To successfully electrify fleets – beyond the investment in installation and maintenance of chargers – a comprehensive back-end system is essential for the centralized control and management of charging.
 A back-end system is required to provide fleet managers advanced tools to monitor the status of the electric fleet; remotely diagnose and take proactive activities to resolve charging related issues; access to real-time reporting and analytics and the ability to manage billing and transactions.

-In addition, fleet operators should be able to reduce their costs by procuring and managing energy in efficient ways.
+In addition, EV fleet operators should be able to reduce their costs by procuring and managing energy in efficient ways.
 An advanced EV fleet charging management solution will ideally include a smart energy management solution with demand-response capabilities and support to V2G.

 McKinsey estimates that fleet EVs can have a total cost of ownership that is 15 to 25 percent less than that of equivalent ICE vehicles by 2030.